Next Up: Global IT Consultant

 From the start, Renato set his sights on a bachelor’s degree.
 He just needed some guidance to find the best path.

 “With a business degree, I knew I could branch out and I could be more valuable,” Renato said.
-“My professors and advisors at Tyler helped me pick classes and suggested specific tests that I should take to reach my goal.”
+“My professors and advisors at Brightpoint helped me pick classes and suggested specific tests that I should take to reach my goal.”

 After switching his major to business, he focused on goal two: transferring to Virginia Tech.